max200pl/Learning/Master the Coding Interview/4. Data Structures/Data Structures_Graph.md

 - Nodes are sometimes called vertices
 - Connections are sometimes called edges

+## Types of Graphs

+- **Directed Graphs**: Edges have direction
+- **Undirected Graphs**: Edges do not have direction
+- **Weighted Graphs**: Edges have values associated with them
+- **Unweighted Graphs**: Edges do not have values associated with them
+- **Cyclic Graphs**: Graphs that have cycles
+- **Acyclic Graphs**: Graphs that do not have cycles

+## Graph Traverse

+- **Breadth First Search (BFS)**: Explore all neighbors before moving on to the next level of neighbors
+- **Depth First Search (DFS)**: Go as deep as possible down one path before backtracking

+### Where Traverse is Used in real life?

+- Facebook: BFS to find friends
+- LinkedIn: DFS to recommend jobs
+- Google: BFS to find nearest restaurant
+- Amazon: DFS to recommend products
+- Netflix: DFS to recommend movies
+- Uber: BFS to find nearest driver
+- Airbnb: DFS to recommend places
+- etc.

 ![Graph Algorithm.png](<Graph Algorithm.png>){width=50%}

 ## Poc and Cons of Graphs